dotlang/language/README.md

 General definition of function with protocol:
 ;S,T,X must comply with prot1, N,M with prot2, P,Q are free
 `func process[S,T,X: prot1, N,M: prot2, P, Q]`
+Note that one type can be part of more than one protocol:
+`func process[S,T,X: prot1, N,M: prot2, T,N: prot3, P, Q]`

 When defining a protocol, argument names is optional.
 ```
 ;Also we can initialize tuple members, we have embedding